- Home

 And if you’re registering a new company, rather than registering an already existing entity, you will also have to adhere to specific banking rules.

 For example, you must open a temporary bank account to pay the initial share capital.
-After the funds are deposited, the bank will issue a certificate which will allow you to register the company.
+After the funds are deposited, the bank will issue a certificate that will allow you to register the company.
 Then, once the company is established, the bank account can become permanent.

 Once your company is up and running, you can then apply for a residence permit to run the company.
 The application for a residence permit usually takes a few months, and the initial permit will be granted for one year and is renewable.

 Then, after five years, you can apply for a permanent residence permit.
-And after 10 years of permanent residency in Slovenia, you can apply to become a citizen as long as you have some ability to speak the language.
+And after 2 years of permanent residency in Slovenia, you can apply to become a citizen as long as you have some ability to speak the language.

 And another interesting part of Slovenian residency is if your business requires you to travel throughout Europe.
 You may be able to avoid being considered a tax resident in Slovenia if you spend fewer than 183 days in the country.